Sudan: Rebels - Juba Peace Talks 'Last Chance for a United Sudan'

 In an interview by Radio Omdurman, Juma El Wakeel, the head of a delegation of the Sudan Liberation Movement Minni Minawi faction (SLM-MM) currently visiting Khartoum on behalf of the SRF, said that "the Sudanese people have proved to be unique because they have patiently endured all the injustice of the former regime until they decided to put an end to that regime".

-Leaders of the Sudan Liberation Movement faction under the leadership of Minni Minawi (SLM-MM) will travel to the Sudanese capital on Saturday, to intensify communication with political forces in the country.
+Leaders of the Sudan Liberation Movement faction under the leadership of Minni Minawi (SLM-MM) arrived at the Sudanese capital a week ago, to intensify communication with political forces in the country.

-The Sudanese government and the Forces for Freedom and Change (FFC) welcomed the arrival of the delegation of the Sudan Liberation Movement faction under the leadership of Minni Minawi (SLM-MM) to the country a week ago.
+The Sudanese government and the Forces for Freedom and Change (FFC) have welcomed the arrival of the delegation of the Sudan Liberation Movement faction under the leadership of Minni Minawi (SLM-MM) to the country.

 The delegation of SLM-MM leaders represent the Sudan Revolutionary Front (SRF, a coalition of armed movements including the SLM-MM) which has decided to intensify communication with its followers and political forces in the country.